Pregnancy Signs and Possible Complications

 Swollen or tender breasts is a pregnancy symptom which may begin as early as 1-2 weeks after conception.
 Women may notice changes in their breasts; they may be tender to the touch, sore, or swollen.

-Other Explanations: Hormonal imbalance, birth control pills, impending menstruation (PMS) can also cause your breasts to be swollen or tender.
+Other Explanations: Hormonal imbalance, birth control pills, impending menstruation (PMS2) can also cause your breasts to be swollen or tender.

 Feeling fatigued or more tired is a pregnancy symptom which can also start as early as the first week after conception.